Septic Baffle Repair & Replacement

 Signs You Need Septic Baffle Repair & Replacement

 Septic baffle failure is not always obvious from the surface.
 These five warning signs tell you a baffle inside your tank has cracked, corroded, or collapsed and needs professional attention.
+Ignoring these issues increases the risk of costly repairs and property damage.

 Lush green patches over the leach field: Saturated lateral lines fed by unfiltered effluent create unusually green or spongy areas in your yard.
 The grass grows fast because solids that should have stayed behind a functional baffle are now leaching nutrients directly into the soil and gravel bed.
+This can also attract roots that further damage underground components.

 Tank pumped recently but filling fast: If your septic tank reaches capacity within weeks of a full pump out, wastewater may be backing up behind a collapsed inlet baffle.
 The obstruction prevents proper separation of solids, scum, and clarified effluent, and the tank overflows prematurely.
+A quick fix now can prevent the need for costly system replacement later.

 Our Septic Baffle Repair & Replacement Process